 Yes, Teletext is still a thing!

-After 20+ years since I worked as a designer at Teletext I have returned to the technology, swapping horses and palm trees, planes and boats for pop culture and retro icons.
-At the time I wish that I had appreciated Teletext more, but, I've returned with a vengeance!
-Since the summer of 2016 I have been producing image after image, in fact over 2000 images!
+After 20+ years since I worked as a designer at Teletext, Ladbrokes (and a little bit of Sky Text) I have returned to the technology, swapping horses and palm trees, planes and boats for pop culture and retro icons.
+Now I wish that I had appreciated Teletext more at the time, but, since the summer of 2016 I have been producing image after image, in fact now almost 2500 images which you can see here at Horsenburger's Teletext Art.

 So if you are into 3-bit pixel art, nostalgia or just fancy something different, then this is the site for you.

-If you would like to support me there are details at the bottom of this page.
+If you would like to support me there are details at the bottom of this page or you could buy some of my exclusive merch at www.horsenburger.shop.

 I have created a lot of teletext art since 2016, these are mainly inspired by classic pop culture icons, check out all 2100 images in the gallery, and let me know how many do you recognise?